leech001/SIM800MQTT/README.md

-# STM32 HAL library for SIM800 release MQTT client over AT command
+# STM32 HAL library for SIM800 release MQTT client (GPRS) over AT command

 ## English note
-Simple C library (STM32 HAL) for working with the MQTT protocol through AT commands of the SIM800 module https://aliexpress.ru/item/32284560394.html?spm=a2g0s.9042311.0.0.34a833edF2cSsx
+Simple C library (STM32 HAL) for working with the MQTT protocol through AT commands (GPRS) of the SIM800 module https://aliexpress.ru/item/32284560394.html?spm=a2g0s.9042311.0.0.34a833edF2cSsx

 Configure STM32CubeMX by setting "General peripheral Initalizion as a pair of '.c / .h' file per peripheral" in the project settings.